 The Introvert Advantage: How Quiet People Can Thrive in an Extrovert World is written by psychologist Marti Olsen Laney, who is herself an introvert.
 She observes that we live in a culture that values extroversion, and cites Dr. David Myers, who identified extroversion as a prerequisite trait for happiness in his book The Pursuit of Happiness.
 So, what is an introvert to do?
 Being very much an introvert myself, I was curious to find out what the book had to say.

 The book begins by describing some of the differences between introverts and extroverts.
 The major difference being that introverts draw energy from the internal world, while extroverts are externally energized.
 Introversion is sometimes confused with social anxiety, schizoid personality traits, or being a highly sensitive person, but the author outlines how these are all distinct.

 The book also covers some of the biological differences that may exist between introverts and extroverts, including differences in blood flow patterns in the brain and neurotransmitter activation.
 The parasympathetic nervous system (responsible for resting and digesting-type activities) appears to be more dominant in introverts.

 I found some of the points made in the chapter on work quite interesting.
 The author says that extroverts need to be told in detail what introverts are doing at work because otherwise they might not think anything is happening.
 This surprised me, but perhaps it’s because, as an introvert, I’ve simply been missing the boat.
 The author also suggested that an introvert’s openness to others’ opinions may be misconstrued as a lack of conviction in their own beliefs.
 Interesting.
 Other things didn’t ring true for me personally, such a dread of deadlines.

 The author suggested that nurturing was important for an introvert’s delicate nature, and recommended a variety of self-care strategies including scheduling regular rest breaks, increased light exposure, aromatherapy, and exercise.
-While I’m all for self-care, being an introvert doesn’t necessarily make me a delicate flower (tulip is the specific analogy the author uses).
+While I’m all for self-care, being an introvert doesn’t necessarily make me a delicate flower.
 Finally, the author presented strategies for “extroverting”, i.e. behaving in a more extroverted manner.